Orthida

 Orthida is an extinct order of brachiopods which appeared during the Early Cambrian period and became very diverse by the Ordovician, living in shallow-shelf seas.
-Orthids are the oldest member of the subphylum Rhynchonelliformea, and is the order from which all other brachiopods of this group stem.
+Orthids are the oldest member of the subphylum Rhynchonelliformea (Articulate Brachiopods), and is the order from which all other brachiopods of this group stem.
 Physically they are usually strophic, with well-developed interareas.
 They also commonly have radiating ribs, sulcus, and fold structures.
 Typically one valve, often the brachial valve, is flatter than the other.
 The interior structure of the brachial valves are usually simple.
 In shape they are sub-circular to elliptical, with typically biconvex valves.